amitrani6/python-visualizations/README.md

 # OHLC

 The open-high-low-close (OHLC) chart depicts the various price ranges of a security over time.
+An average price can be derived from the OHLC chart which can then be used to compare the growth of the security to an index.

+Panda's `.pct_change()` method can be used to derive growth from period to period entries in a data frame.